 “I see.
-Tell me, my Lord, did you run into Mr. Gray on the night he was attacked?”
+Tell me, my lord, did you run into Mr. Gray on the night he was attacked?”

 “As a matter of fact, I did.
 But I remained at the club while Mr. Gray returned home around midnight, as was his custom.
 He was quite peculiar about not being long away from home.”

+The Inspector opened his notebook as if preparing to write.
 “There are witnesses who can corroborate this?”

 Inspector Clarke made a notation in his book.
 “Are you aware of anyone who might have wished Mr. Gray harm?”